Dinip/cloudflare-workers-email/README.md

 DKIM_PRIVATE_KEY = "<content of the file priv_key_base64.txt>" # from Step 1

-EMAIL_DEFAULT_FROM = <noreply>@example.com # left side of your default from email address, don't include the domain name
+EMAIL_DEFAULT_FROM = "<noreply>" # left side of your default from email address, don't include the domain name

-EMAIL_DEFAULT_FROMNAME = "Noreply My Domain" # your default from display name
+EMAIL_DEFAULT_FROMNAME = "NoReply My Domain" # your default from display name

 AUTH_TOKEN = "<auth-token>" # an internal token to protect your email API endpoint.
 ```